dollodart/auto-assign/readme.md

 #end if
 ```

 But already there are markup converters.
-The second motivation, standing
+The second motivation, standing alone,
-alone, is weak because it is possible to parse the problem statements
+is weak because it is possible to parse the problem statements from the
-from the templates provided they exist.
-Finally, Tex is the best native
+templates provided they exist.
+Finally, Tex is the best native format, since it
-format, since it has the richest selection of in-line mathematical
+has the richest selection of in-line mathematical typesetting--web renderes
-typesetting--web renderes just borrow Tex formatting with a javascript
-package MathJax, which has only a subset of available macros such as
+just borrow Tex formatting with a javascript package MathJax, which has only a
-those of amsmath.
+subset of macros available in LaTeX distributions, though the most often used
+and important ones in amsmath.

+# Other references

+I found that E.L.F.
+Software, ran by John Kormylo, developed batch creation of
+mathematics worksheets similar to this.
+Because it only uses TeX/LaTeX, it is
+far less general.

+# TODOs

+- Make a consistent class structure and polymorphism for random and constant objects
+- Consistently define dimensions as either mutable arrays or immutable tuples.
+  some of the Quantity methods require them to be mutable arrays but to use
+  them as hashable objects in a dictionary requires them to be immutable tuples